Algeria at the FIFA World Cup

-Algeria have appeared in the finals of the FIFA World Cup on four occasions in 1982, 1986, 2010 and 2014.
+Algeria has qualified to the FIFA World Cup on five occasions, in 1982, 1986, 2010, 2014 and 2026.
 They have once qualified for the knockout rounds, reaching the round of 16 in 2014 before losing to Germany.
-32 years before, Algeria nearly qualified to the second round of the 1982 World Cup after beating both West Germany and Chile; however, a controversial match between West Germany and Austria wound up eliminating the Algerians.
-In 2014, Algeria qualified for the first time into the round of 16.
+Algeria nearly qualified to the second round of the 1982 World Cup after beating both West Germany and Chile; however, a controversial match between West Germany and Austria wound up eliminating the Algerians.
+In 2014, Algeria qualified for the round of 16 for the first time.